Quick Facts About Older Used Cars

 When Is a Used Car Too Old to Buy?

 As vehicles age, their safety features can become outdated.
-With modern technological advancements, consumers may discover older cars don’t meet their personal safety standards.
+With modern technological advancements, consumers may discover that older cars don’t meet their personal safety standards.
 This criterion is often true for buyers shopping for family-friendly vehicles like full-size sedans and SUVs.

 Additionally, maintenance costs can quickly add up as cars age.
 Parts are harder to find, and labor is more time-intensive.
 If these concerns make you uneasy, avoid cars over 20 years old.
 This rule of thumb may help ensure your vehicle choice is still safe, reliable, and affordable.